On-Premises Only Topics

 With an Enterprise Edition license, the Web, Database, and Files crawlers will be enabled as well.

 By starting with either one of these licenses, you can still upgrade your license to enable even more features and crawlers.
-For instance, this can be very useful when working with external content in Coveo for Sitecore.
+For example, this can be very useful when working with external content in Coveo for Sitecore.
 For more information, see Displaying External Content in a Search Interface.

 For more information about managing your CES license, see Administration Tool - License Menu.